 Example 2: Sort squares – sort the squares of elements in a sorted array in one pass (O(n) time).

-Example 1: Find shortest path with Dijkstra– repeatedly picks the un-visited vertex with the lowest distance.
+Example 1: Find the shortest path with Dijkstra– repeatedly picks the un-visited vertex with the lowest distance.
 When all vertices have been evaluated, the result is the shortest path.

 Example 2: Huffman coding – generate the binary code based on the frequencies of corresponding characters in the input string.

 Recursion is a technique that a function or an algorithm calls itself.
-The termination condition should be defined so that when the condition is met, the rest of call stacks return from the last call to the first.
+The termination condition should be defined so that when the condition is met, the rest of the call stacks return from the last call to the first.

 Example 1: Factorial numbers – denoted as n!, is the product of all integers between n and 1. n! = n x (n-1) x (n-2) … x1.

-Example 3: Clean directories in file system – clean out files that are older than certain dates, and remove the empty directories after the files are deleted.
+Example 3: Clean directories in the file system – clean out files that are older than certain dates, and remove the empty directories after the files are deleted.

 Backtracking is a method for solving problems recursively.
-It incrementally builds candidates to the solutions, and removes the candidates (“backtracks”) that fail to satisfy the constraints of the problems.
+It incrementally builds candidates to the solutions and removes the candidates (“backtracks”) that fail to satisfy the constraints of the problems.

-Example 3: Domino Eulerian path – Given a set of dominoes, order them so that number on bottom of the domino in front is equal to the number on top of the domino behind.
+Example 3: Domino Eulerian path – Given a set of dominoes, order them so that the number on the bottom of the domino in front is equal to the number on top of the domino behind.

 8. Dynamic programming

-Dynamic Programming is a method for solving a complex problem by breaking it down into a collection of simpler sub-problems, solving each of those sub-problems just once, and storing their solutions using data structure, such as arrays, matrices or maps.
+Dynamic Programming is a method for solving a complex problem by breaking it down into a collection of simpler sub-problems, solving each of those sub-problems just once, and storing their solutions using data structure, such as arrays, matrices, or maps.
 So the next time the same sub-problem occurs, one simply looks up the previously computed solution, thereby saving computation time.
 The intuition behind dynamic programming is that we trade space for time.

-Example 2: Edit distance – Find the number of actions (insert, delete and update) to convert one word to another word.
+Example 2: Edit distance – Find the number of actions (insert, delete, and update) to convert one word to another word.